 Though certification isn't necessarily required, it can open up more job opportunities as well as increase a candidate's salary.
 A bachelor's degree in a related field, such as statistics, mathematics or computer science, can substitute for some or all of the occupational experience needed to qualify for some of these certification exams.

 Data analysts can become certified through several different organizations.
 Data Management International offers a certification exam to become a Certified Data Management Professional (CDMP).
 This basic certification is non-vendor specific and consists of three exams, two of which ask questions concerning such topics as basic data management and information systems.
 Exam takers are permitted to choose the topic of their third exam, and most people choose their specific area of expertise.

 The American Health Information Management Association (AHIMA) offers some certification for a career in health information management, but those interested must have a combination of higher education and occupational experience.
 After they pass the multiple-choice three-hour exam, candidates become Certified Health Data Analysts (CHDA).

 Statistical Analysis Software (SAS) also offers a professional certification program that demonstrates competence in the use of their software and provides training on its use to manipulate data frequently used in businesses management, or the interpretation of financial data.
 Basic certification is for SAS Certified Base Programmer for SAS 9 and requires exam-takers to have previous experience with data files, generating reports, handling errors and other tasks.
 Exams last a few hours; candidates can prepare through SAS online training materials or through a professional, instructor-led training program.

-While the U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook information for the broad category of data analysts, it does provide that information for some related industry-specific job titles.
-For example, the BLS reported that database administrators, who are tasked with organizing and storing data, could see employment opportunities grow by 15% between 2012 and 2022.
-Database administrators earned an average salary of $82,280 as of May 2014, the BLS reported.
-In comparison, the BLS indicated a 19% growth for management analysts, and these workers earned $90,860 in average salary as of May 2014.
+While the U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook information for the broad category of data analysts, it does provide information for some related industry-specific job titles.
+For example, the BLS reported that database administrators, who are tasked with organizing and storing data, could see employment opportunities grow by 11% between 2014 and 2024.